HLTH 2018 Paramedic Practice 3

 Co-requisite(s) HLTH 2015

 Students must be enrolled in 4669 Bachelor of Health Science (Paramedicine).

 On successful completion of this subject, students should be able to:

 - Demonstrate reasoning and decision making relating to safe performance of clinical procedures

-- Describe clinical examination of the cardiovascular, respiratory, and gastrointestinal systems
+- Demonstrate structured physical examination of the cardiovascular, respiratory, and neurological systems

 - Analyse findings of diagnostic assessments and formulate care plans